 DarKenya Waller is a 1999 graduate of the University of Mississippi School of Law.
 She earned a Masters of Business Administration from Belhaven College in 2005.
 Mrs. Waller was a solo practitioner in Jackson, Mississippi, where she specialized in domestic law and real estate.
 She also worked with Chinn & Associates, PLLC, one of the premier domestic relations firms in Mississippi.
 From 1999 to 2001 she worked with the Mississippi Attorney General’s office, Division of Medicaid.
 She established and ran a Technology and Communications company that represented clients such as the City of Atlanta and the National Conference of Black Mayors.
 Mrs. Waller is a member of the Mississippi and Tennessee Bars.
+She joined the Legal Aid Society in 2008 and has been the Managing Attorney of the Nashville office in 2010.
 Her legal practice is focused on family law.
 She was a member of the 2011 class of the Tennessee Bar Association’s Leadership Law Program for outstanding young lawyers.
 She serves on the Tennessee State Domestic Violence Coordinating Counsel, the Tennessee Bar Association Family Law Code Committee and the Williamson County Pro Bono Committee.

 Lucinda Smith is a graduate of Southern Methodist University and a 1976 graduate of Vanderbilt University Law School.
 After clerking for the Davidson County Chancery Court and practicing with the State of Tennessee and in private practice, she served as Managing Attorney of the Legal Aid Society’s Family Law Section from 1987 to 1990.
 From 1991 to 2003 she was with the firm of Dodson, Parker Dinkins & Behm.
+She was Nashville’s Pro Bono Volunteer of the Year in 1995.
 She returned to the Legal Aid Society to direct The Nashville Pro Bono Program, a joint venture of the Legal Aid Society and Nashville Bar Association.
-She has served as First Vice President and a member of the Board of Directors and Executive Committee of the Board of the Nashville Bar Association.
-She was Nashville’s Pro Bono Volunteer of the Year in 1995.
-She has taught family law an adjunct professor at the Vanderbilt University Law School.
-She is former Chair of the Metro Human Relations Commission and is active in the Lawyers’ Association for Women and the Tennessee Bar Association’s Access to Justice Committee.
+She has taught family law as an adjunct professor at the Vanderbilt University Law School.
+She is former Chair of the Metro Human Relations Commission and is active in the Nashville Bar Association, having served as First Vice President and a member of the Board of Directors and Executive Committee and the Tennessee Bar Association’s Access to Justice Committee.

 Lead and Staff Attorneys

 David Tarpley, Lead Attorney for Housing and Consumer Law, is a 1971 graduate of Vanderbilt University Law School.
 He joined the Legal Aid Society in 1971 and became managing attorney of the Consumer Section in 1974.
 He holds the Herman O. Loewenstein Chair, named for the donor of a generous endowment to support consumer advocacy in Nashville.
 He has practiced extensively in the field of consumer law and is a frequent presenter at local, state and regional training.
 He served for 26 years on the Board of Directors of Consumer Credit Counseling Service of Middle Tennessee.
-He has been on the adjunct faculty of the Vanderbilt University Law School since 1986 and teaches a course on consumer credit protection.
+He has been an affiliate faculty member of the Vanderbilt University Law School since 1986 and teaches a course on consumer credit protection.
 He is on the faculty of the Nashville School of Law, where he teaches a course in Consumer Protection.
 In 1997 he received the Tennessee Bar Association’s award for the Public Service Attorney of the Year.
 In 2003 the Nashville Business Journal identified him as one of the outstanding 100 lawyers in the Nashville bar.
+In 2013, the Nashville Business Journal named him one of three finalists for the 2013 Best of Bar in consumer law.
 David is an avid amateur musician and plays French horn with the Trevecca Symphony Orchestra and sings in the choir at Vine Street Christian Church.